COMP-4350-Group-8/admin/sprints/sprint-3/sprint-3.md

 ## Design Changes

-Given what we know now, we will probably incorporate more security features into out application.
+Given what we know now, we would probably incorporate more security features into out application.
 As of now, all the data we have stored is currently accessible to the users and there is no authentication or validation set in place.
 This would be fine (still questionable) if we were to only apply this application for personal use.
 But for releasing into the public, it can cause a lot of problems, such as impersonation of race teams, passing false race data etc. In order to mitigate this, some of the chaanges that an be included are as follows:
 1. **User Authentication**
    Enforce secure login mechanisms, such as email/password combinations or third-party authentication services (e.g., OAuth or SSO), to verify user identities.